With us, young people change their attitude to learning; we instill curiosity, empathy and pride.About our impact

 Coram SSF is unable to offer refunds on the registration fee.

 As a charity, we heavily subsidise each school's registration fee through fundraising, events, and other activity throughout the year.
-When a school signs up to One Night of Shakespeare, both they and Coram SSF are committed to the costs of their participation, including staff, practitioners, resources, website maintenance etc. This means that if a school drops out of the project the charity loses all the money invested, making it harder for us to continue to run the Festival or One Night of Shakespeare in following years.
+When a school signs up to Shakespeare Schools Theatre Festival, both they and Coram SSF are committed to the costs of their participation, including staff, practitioners, resources, website maintenance etc. This means that if a school drops out of the project the charity loses all the money invested, making it harder for us to continue to run the Festival or Shakespeare Schools Theatre Festival in following years.
 Therefore, in order to protect our future work with schools and theatres, we are unable to offer refunds.

 In exceptional circumstances* we may be able to defer a registration fee to the following year’s programme.

-- closure of the entire school due to pandemic
+- closure of the entire school due to Coronavirus pandemic

 - bereavement or serious illness